NBA Rumors: Viral Cell Phone Video Sparks Talk Kyrie Irving, Kevin Durant, Anthony Davis Will All Join Knicks

-A viral video taken in a corridor behind the scenes at Spectrum Center in Charlotte, North Carolina, has set off a wave of speculation that the next “super team” in the National Basketball Association could be — the New York Knicks.
-If so, it would be mark quite a turnaround for the Knicks who have put together just three seasons of more than 40 wins since the 1999/2000 campaign, per Basketball Reference.
+A viral video taken in a corridor behind the scenes at Spectrum Center in Charlotte, North Carolina, has set off a wave of speculation that the next “super team” in the National Basketball Association could be the New York Knicks.
+If so, it would mark quite a turnaround for the Knicks who have put together just three seasons of more than 40 wins since the 1999/2000 campaign, per Basketball Reference.
 But the video showing Boston Celtics All Star guard Kyrie Irving in conversation with soon-to-be free agent Kevin Durant of the Golden State Warriors could be good news for the storied New York franchise, which last won an NBA championship in 1973.

-The video, seen below on this page, has been interpreted as showing Irving — who can declare free agency after the current season and is expected to make the Knicks his target destination, as Inquisitr reported — attempting to persuade Durant to sign with the Knicks as well.
+The video, seen below on this page, has been interpreted as showing Irving — who can declare free agency after the current season and is expected to make the Knicks his target destination, as the Inquisitr reported — attempting to persuade Durant to sign with the Knicks as well.

 According to Darren Hartwell of NBC Sports Boston, the video shows Irving holding up two fingers to Durant and possibly saying “two max slots,” which Knicks fans have interpreted to be a reference to the two openings for maximum contracts opened up by the Knicks when they traded Kristaps Porzingis to the Dallas Mavericks on January 31.